Ahmed-Arafat10/Git/Git.md

 this means that there will be a conflict in  line #3 in [Web/index.html] as in both commits this line is edited so you cannot merge [developer#2] branch unless you fixed this conflict, this is done by first
 $ git pull origin master
--> add new changes from remote master {these changes are commit of devloper#1 branch Line #240 here}
+-> add new changes from remote master {these changes are commit of developer#1 branch Line #240 here}
 - then edit this file
 $ nano [Web/index.html]
-then add . and commit then pull to remote [devloper#2] branch, at this moment there will be no conflicts in pull page in github, and you can now merge it into master branch only by {MERGE COMMIT Option} will know later why
+then add . and commit then pull to remote [developer#2] branch, at this moment there will be no conflicts in pull page in GitHub, and you can now merge it into master branch only by {MERGE COMMIT Option} will know later why

 NOTE : This method for fixing conflicts is not best practice